 - We operate safe recruitment and selection practices, including appropriate use of references and checks on new staff and volunteers including overseas checks where relevant.
 Our Business Manager and Head or Deputy monitor inventory and single central records frequently and all relevant checks are recorded and stored in our single central record files.
 All information is then collated in a staff spreadsheet to ensure all staff have the appropriate checks and references on file.
 These files are continually monitored across the school.
-This includes the details of supply staff. - We have procedures in place for dealing with allegations of abuse against members of staff, including supply teachers and volunteers and these are in line with KCSIE 2023 and Local Authority procedures.
+This includes the details of supply staff. - We will ensure that new checks are carried on existing staff, as a matter of good practice, as determined by our Governing Body.
+Where staff have given consent, checks will be made using the Update service. - We will carry out an annual self-declaration relating to criminal convictions incurred since previous criminal record check/ Disclosure and Barring Service (DBS) check - It is the expectation of the local authority that DBS for existing staff will be renewed every three years in line with the MCC local agreement - We have procedures in place for dealing with allegations of abuse against members of staff, including supply teachers and volunteers and these are in line with KCSIE 2023 and Local Authority procedures.
 We will work with the DO and other relevant agencies to support any investigations. - All staff and volunteers who have regular contact with children and young people receive appropriate training and information about the safeguarding processes.
 The DSL (DHT) carries out all new staff/volunteer inductions, which includes all information and requirements with regards to the schools expectations with regards to Safeguarding.
 Online courses will be offered if staff join after whole school training has taken place and staff can access any training materials as a point of reference on our staff shared server.